wwicak/mcp-perplexity/README.md

 This tool is useful for debugging, research, and any other task that requires a chat history.

 The tool will return a response from Perplexity AI using the `PERPLEXITY_MODEL_CHAT` model if specified, otherwise it will use the `PERPLEXITY_MODEL` model.

+### list_chats_perplexity
+Lists all available chat conversations.
+It returns a paginated list of chats, showing the chat ID, title, and creation time (in relative format).
+You can specify the page number using the `page` argument (defaults to 1, with 50 chats per page).

+### read_chat_perplexity
+Retrieves the complete conversation history for a given `chat_id`.
+This tool returns all messages in the chat, including timestamps and roles (user or assistant).
+This tool does *not* make any API calls to Perplexity; it only reads from the local database.